 Species diversity is important to any plant population for the ecology to thrive.
-Single crop or monocultures harm the greater environment by inviting disease and depleting soil resources, minimizing diversification of other plant species, and harming interdependent animal life.
+Single crop or monocultures harm the greater environment by inviting disease and depleting soil resources, minimizing diversification of other plant species and harming interdependent animal life.

 The same principles hold true when looking at the population of trees in an urban forest.
-When tree species is minimal, the tree population is especially vulnerable to insects and disease.
+When tree species diversity is minimal, the tree population is especially vulnerable to insects and disease.
 If an insect or disease were to be introduced to an area and the dominant species is affected, it would devastate the tree population for that area.

-Unfortunately, this is the problem Sisters' faces with its predominate Ponderosa Pine forest and the invasive Mountain Pine Beetle outbreak that began in the late 1990s.
-This pest could eventually kill a large number of Sisters' Ponderosa Pine trees if left untreated and diversifying tree species is not continued.
+Unfortunately, this is the problem Sisters' faces with its predominate Ponderosa Pine forest.
+The Mountain Pine Beetle could eventually kill a large number of Sisters' Ponderosa Pine trees if left untreated and diversifying tree species is not continued.